deverickapollo/Deverick.io/_posts/2020-06-01-demonstrate.markdown

 	- Heavy duty glove to pick up tear gas cannisters
 	- Comfortable boots
 	- Mask, motorcycle helmets to protect head
+- Wear Heavy Duty Goggles as [officers are using rubber bullets](https://twitter.com/CNSDallas/status/1268321956744617985?s=20).
+Damage can include loss of eyesight.
 - Respirator mask
 - Dress for the weather
 - Friends - Travel in a group.
 You don't want to be an isolated target.